 - an estimate - a figure you want HMRC to accept as your final figure

-Use the ‘Additional Information’ section on the tax return to say how you’ve arrived at your figures and why you can’t use actual figures.
+Use the ‘Additional Information’ section on the tax return to say how you’ve arrived at your figures and why you cannot use actual figures.

-You can find out more about using provisional figures on page 26 of the Trust and Estate Tax Return Guide.
+You can find out more about using provisional figures on page 25 of the Trust and Estate Tax Return guide.